 I’ve been here since October 2013, having previously worked in Literature Services at the European Bioinformatics Institute, carried out research for English Profile, and studied for a PhD in what was the Research Centre for English & Applied Linguistics (now merged into DTAL) from 2006 to 2010.

 You can find out more about my research, teaching and outreach activities by exploring the rest of my site.
-And if your curiosity knows no bounds, you can also go over and get to know my boss, Dr Paula Buttery, and my office-mates: Christian Bentz and Calbert Graham.
+And if your curiosity knows no bounds, you can also visit the webpages of my boss, Dr Paula Buttery, and my office-mates: Russell Moore and Calbert Graham.

 Oct 2013 — present: Research Associate, ALTA Institute, Department of Theoretical & Applied Linguistics, University of Cambridge